wjbryant/nozoom.js/README.md

 ## Requirements

-CSS zoom must be supported by the browser for nozoom.js to prevent zooming.
+- CSS zoom must be supported by the browser for nozoom.js to prevent zooming.
 The interceptEvents option is automatically disabled if CSS zoom is not supported.
+- addEventListener
+- Object.defineProperty
+- Array.prototype.forEach
+- document.createEvent

 ## Usage